rajmalviya456/spree-paytm/README.md

 # spree_paytm
 Paytm payment gateway integration for spree

-You can also look at demo source code at [https://github.com/parassaini/spree-paytm-demo](https://github.com/parassaini/spree-paytm-demo)

 ## Installation

 1. Add this extension to your Gemfile with this line: